hotpunkx/glitchguess/docs/prd.md

   + View detailed game data: all questions and answers in chronological order
   + Display secret word for AI thinks mode and multiplayer games
   + For multiplayer sessions: show both player names, role assignments, and rematch history
+  + **1v1 Multiplayer game statistics**: Display total number of multiplayer games, win/loss ratios, average questions per game, and other relevant metrics
+  + **Rematch handling**: Each rematch is logged and counted as a new game in statistics, with clear indication of rematch sequence (e.g., 'Game 1', 'Rematch 1', 'Rematch 2')
+  + **Pagination**: Display 10 session records per page with navigation controls (Previous/Next buttons and page numbers)
   + Filter and search functionality by date, game type, category, or location
   + Simple, clean interface consistent with overall design aesthetic